Nexmind/Swiftizy/README.md

 import Swiftizy
 ```
 ### CoreDataManager
-To use the CoreDataManager, you need first to create your own CoreData stack, declare it in AppDelegate and give your managed context to the CoreDataManager in the
+To use the CoreDataManager, you need first to create your own CoreData stack (example in /Example), declare it in AppDelegate and give your managed context to the CoreDataManager
 ```ruby
 lazy var coreDataStack = CoreDataStack()